acmei/Guide-for-Transplants/car_to_bike.md

 If biking is your primary mode of transportation, you might want to consider racks and panniers for storage.
 (Panniers can be pricey, but there are some make-your-own options online.
 Do what sounds best to you.)
 Biking with a backpack is inefficient in terms of space and can get pretty sweaty on your back when you’re climbing those hills.
 A rack that can hold 50 lbs and panniers that hold about 25 lbs each should be sufficient to hold a week’s worth of groceries for a single person.

+Don't forget to invest in waterproof panniers or a cycling bag if you plan to bike commute during all types of weather.
+You don't want your technology to get soaked!

 There are requirements for reflectors as well as helmets.
 You can read more about these requirements and rules [here](http://www.seattle.gov/transportation/bikecode.htm).
 Section 11.44.160 is on lamps and reflectors.